-The Great Wall hike is impossible only because the road access to sections is blocked due to the heavy snow.
+The Great Wall hike is impossible to hike only because the road access to sections is blocked due to the heavy snow.
 If you plan to do the hike in winter, we do suggest you check the weather report.
 Check out How to dress for visiting Great Wall in winter.

 Tip # 02: Avoid weekends or public holidays for the Wall

 It is better to hike the Wall during the weekdays instead of weekends.
 Strongly advise you not to visit the Wall during China public holidays ( Especially May 1-3, and October 1-7).

 On these special days you will waste much of your valuable time on the way from your hotel to the Wall.
 On the Wall, you have to take group photos since there are a great number of people on the Wall.